o-t-w/blog/src/content/blog/apple-devices-av1-decoding.md

 ---
 _This article was updated on 5th March, 2025_

 AV1 is the best video format for the web.
 It’s supported by all web browsers.
 However, for Safari, support depends on the hardware.
-Older Apple devices can’t play AV1 video on the web, even if they’re running the latest version of iOS and Safari.
+Older Apple devices can’t play AV1 video on the web, even when running the latest operating system and version of Safari.

 In 2023, Apple unveiled their M3 chip, the first Apple chip to support AV1 decoding.
 The press release [read](https://www.apple.com/uk/newsroom/2023/10/apple-unveils-m3-m3-pro-and-m3-max-the-most-advanced-chips-for-a-personal-computer/#:~:text=All%20three%20chips,extend%20battery%20life.):